 Addiction Treatment at Serenity Lane

-Our residential and licensed special care treatment facilities are located on a private, 14-acre campus in Coburg, Oregon located 10 minutes north of Eugene and 90 minutes south of Portland by way of 1-5.
+Serenity Lane’s residential and licensed special care addiction treatment facilities are located on a private 14-acre campus in Coburg, Oregon located 10 minutes north of Eugene and 90 minutes south of Portland by way of 1-5.
 The campus is also 15 minutes from Eugene’s rail station and 20 minutes from Eugene airport.